delhatch/PiPod_Zero2W/README.md

     <li>comment-out the "dtparam=audio=on" line</li>
     <li>add a line: dtoverlay=hifiberry-dac</li>
     <li>un-comment dtparam=i2c_arm=on</li>
+    <li>If you are going to SSH music files into the PiPod, uncomment the SSH line.</li>
     <li>at the bottom of the file, add the lines:</li>
     <ul>
       <li>dtoverlay=fbtft,spi0-0,ili9341,rotate=90</li>